prayreh153/WHSTechNotes/journal.md

 websites to get sources from they can be very convenient.
 They can provide quick and accurate sources whenever you need it.
 I personally would use AI to study for tests such as STAAR.
 I already use AI to look up some aswers on tests I have in my classes.
 I feel if I can use AI for my quizes I can also use it to study.
 For example, if I need help on essays AI can help with that.
 AI is able to highlight mistakes in writing so I can understand the mitakes in my writing.
 Also AI is alot faster than having a teacher stand in class and talk about a subject.
 Overall AI can be very benficial if you use it for the right things.

+# April 14, 2025
+Journal Prompt:
+I believe such bans like restricitng phones duriing school hours are not a beneficial way to help students learn.
+Things like phones are something students hold dearly.
+Taking that away from students during school will only pressure them more rather than helping the focus.
+Teachers are allowed to have phones, but why not students.
+There are reasons such as students getting distracted by them but not to the point where it's completely banned from accessing it.
+These policies can make students feel more trapped in school rather than wanting to come and learn.
+If the school I attend starts to implement these policies, I would probably switch schools.
+There's no actual reason to ban something that can be put away easily.
+I would be fine if a school holds someone's phone for being on it too much, but banning them is not the way to go.